jayroh/joeloliveira.com/_posts/2022-06-18-porting-the-blog-to-tailwindcss.md

 A couple weeks ago I noticed there were some style-related issues here, so I reached for the css to make the necessary fixes.
 Easy enough.

-But when I did so - I paused.
-And then realized I had no idea how to edit and rebuild it(?).
-It had been a long, long, while.
+But when I did so - I paused, confused, then realized I had no idea how to edit and rebuild it(?).
+It had been a long, long, while since I last adjusted the styles.

 > Side note: remember [Compass](http://compass-style.org/)?
 This website was using Compass! _I loved it!_
 > Shout out to a real OG, author of compass and co-founder of Sass, [Chris Eppstein](https://twitter.com/chriseppstein).